Local U-Haul franchise fined $231K for asbestos violation

 That local agency fined U-Haul for the already-started work and advised the business how to safely proceed, according to a state news release.

-U-Haul responded by coating some of the floor tiles with epoxy and had others removed by crews from a company that was certified for asbestos removal, the state news release said.
+U-Haul responded by coating some of the floor tiles with epoxy and had others removed by crews from a company that was certified for asbestos removal, the release said.

 “However, about 7,400 square feet of tiles remained when the service center opened in March 2023,” the release states.